-There are two 1N4148s in series inside the machine between these two points, due to the potentially high voltage of four fresh alkaline C-cells in series driving VRAM higher than the 5.5V operating limit of the memory chips.
+In Devil Fishes with 32 banks of memory and serial numbers 080 and above, there are two 1N4148s in series inside the machine between these two points, due to the potentially high voltage of four fresh alkaline C-cells in series driving VRAM higher than the 5.5V operating limit of the memory chips.
 The microampmeter in series with a single 1N4148 diode will raise VRAM 0.5 to 0.6 volts higher than normal, so the current you measure will be slightly higher than during normal operation (the C-cells powering the memory system when the machine is turned off).
 It will also be significantly higher then the current drawn by the memory system from the optional internal lithium battery alone (when the machine is turned off and there are no C-cells installed) since the lithium battery is typically 3.0 to 3.3 volts.

-A single 1N4148 diode is between the lithium battery positive terminal and VRAM, so he highest VRAM voltage when powered by the lithium battery is likely to be 2.5 to 2.8 volts, rather than the approximately 5.5 volts which might be present on VRAM with fresh C-cells and the ~1.0 volt drop of the two diodes.
+A single 1N4148 diode is between the lithium battery positive terminal (both Option A and Option B/C) and VRAM, so he highest VRAM voltage when powered by the lithium battery is likely to be 2.5 to 2.8 volts, rather than the approximately 5.5 volts which might be present on VRAM with fresh C-cells and the \sim 1.0 volt drop of the two diodes.